 In a Debian/Ubuntu system, development libraries are distributed as Debian packages which are made available in public package repositories.
 When a C or C++ project is developed in these systems, it is usual to distribute it also in Debian packages.
-It is then possible to install them with the command apt-get install, which will handle automatically all the package's dependencies.
+It is then possible to install them with apt-get, which will handle automatically all the package's dependencies.